akshaymalik1995/nextjs-static-blog/content/pages/_template.md

 ### Front Matter
 The metadata of the page is stored in the front matter.
 The front matter is a YAML block delimited by `---`.
 The front matter must be at the top of the file and must be followed by a blank line.
 There should not be a blank line before the front matter.

+The name of the file will be used as a slug.
+Do not change it.

 ### Title